yasser-alharbi/SHEFAA/score2.md

-# Evaluation Metrics Documentation
+# Evaluation Metrics

-This document describes the three evaluation metrics used in our project: BLEU, ROUGE, and BERTScore.
-Each metric has a formal definition, relevant citations, an example calculation, and instructions for running the evaluation script.
+To comprehensively evaluate the SHAFAA Arabic Medical Question Answering system, we employ a combination of precision-based and semantic evaluation metrics.
+These metrics assess the system's ability to generate accurate, contextually appropriate, and semantically coherent answers.
+The evaluation includes BLEU, ROUGE, and BERTScore, offering a multi-faceted perspective on the system's performance.

 ---